 Role of the Named Executive Officers in the Compensation Process.
 The NEOs may assist the HR Committee and the board of directors by providing data and background information to any compensation consultants engaged by management, the board or the HR Committee.
 The Human Resources department assists the HR Committee and compensation consultants by gathering research on the Bank's hiring and turnover statistics, compensation trends, peer groups, cost of living, and other market data requested by the CEO, the HR Committee, the Finance/Budget Committee, the Audit Committee, the Executive/Governance Committee, or the board.
 Senior management (including the NEOs) prepares the strategic plan financial forecasts, which are then considered by the Finance/Budget Committee and by the board when establishing the goals and anticipated payout terms for the incentive compensation plan.
-The CRO oversees the Enterprise Risk Management department's review, from a risk perspective, of the incentive compensation plan's risk-related performance goals and target achievement levels.
+The CRCO oversees the Enterprise Risk Management department's review, from a risk perspective, of the incentive compensation plan's risk-related performance goals and target achievement levels.

 Compensation Risk.
-The HR Committee and the Executive/Governance Committee review our policies and practices of compensating our employees, including non-executive officers, and have determined that none of these policies or practices result in any risk that is reasonably likely to have a material adverse effect on the Bank.
-Further, based on such reviews, the HR Committee and the Executive/Governance Committee believe that our plans and programs contain features that reduce the likelihood of employees taking excessive risks relating to the compensation-related aspects of their duties.
-In addition, the material plans and programs operate within a strong governance, review and regulatory structure that serves and supports risk mitigation.
+The HR Committee and the Executive/Governance Committee review our policies and practices of compensating our employees, including non-executive officers.
+Based on those committees' reviews of the materials provided to them by management and conversations with such members of the management team as they consider appropriate, these committees have determined that none of these policies or practices result in any risk that is reasonably likely to have a material adverse effect on the Bank.
+Further, based on these reviews and conversations, these committees believe that our plans and programs contain features that reduce the likelihood of employees taking excessive risks relating to the compensation-related aspects of their duties.
+In addition, the material plans and programs operate within a governance, review and regulatory structure that is intended to serve and support risk mitigation.

 Elements of Compensation Used to Achieve Compensation Philosophy and Objectives.
-The total compensation mix for NEOs in 2023 consisted of:
+The total compensation mix for NEOs in 2024 consisted of: